EAGAMES/Eric_A_Portfolio/README.md

 # [(SQL/Jupyter Notebook): Nike and Adidas Sales and Product Reviews**](https://1drv.ms/b/s!Aj167BdLwLTun3oD5V3PjYs50rYP)

 The correlation between reviews and revenue of individual items for both Nike and Adidas products is R^2 = .65.
-Meaning the more reviews a product has, the more revenue it tends to make
+Meaning the more reviews a product has, the more revenue it makes

 The winter months (January-March) tend to have the highest number of reviews for both Nike and Adidas products.
 Could be due to holiday shopping, along with New Year's Resolutions

 The median amount of revenue that footwear makes is $3,118 vs. apparel at $504 or footwear has a 6X higher median revenue than apparel

 # [(SQL/Jupyter Notebook): Video Game Sales and Reviews**](https://1drv.ms/b/s!Aj167BdLwLTun3vU4bjTyoq7IZwq)

 The late 1990's and late 2000's were the highest in terms of highest average review scores that gamers loved, along with critics loving 1990-95 (average critic score at least 9 out of 10 for all years)

 The highest total number of games sold was in 2008 at 175 million